Is God a Bigot and a Homophobe?

 According to most conservative Christians, God is a homophobe.
 According to them, if there is anything the Bible is absolutely clear

 about, it's the fact that God hates and despises homosexuality above all other sins.
 We know this because ... well ... okay, how do we know

 It turns out that Jesus Christ never said a single word about

-homosexuality, so it obviously wasn't high on his list of things to worry about.
+homosexuality, so it obviously wasn't high on his agenda.

 Why then do conservative Christians make it seem that homosexuality is a worse

-sin than the things Jesus did repeatedly, roundly and severely condemn, such as
+sin than the things Jesus repeatedly, roundly and severely condemned, such as